nopara73/ZeroLink/README.md

 As [Dandelion: Privacy-Preserving Transaction Propagationg](https://github.com/gfanti/bips/blob/master/bip-dandelion.mediawiki) BIP candidate explains:
 > Bitcoin transaction propagation does not hide the source of a transaction very well, especially against a “supernode” eavesdropper that forms a large number of outgoing connections to reachable nodes on the network.
 From the point of view of a supernode, the peer that relays the transaction *first* is the most likely to be the true source, or at least a close neighbor of the source.
 Various application-level behaviors of Bitcoin Core enable eavesdroppers to infer the peer-to-peer connection topology, which can further help identify the source.

 It gets even worse harder.
-If an AnonWork compliant wallet is not a full node an does not constantly relaying, it is not a full node and only connects to other nodes on the network to broadcast its transactions that would result in privacy breach for sure.
+If an HiddenLink compliant wallet is not a full node an does not constantly relaying, it is not a full node and only connects to other nodes on the network to broadcast its transactions that would result in privacy breach for sure.

-Therefore AnonWork compliant wallets MUST connect to Tor hidden service nodes and broadcast the transactions to them.
+Therefore HiddenLink compliant wallets MUST connect to Tor hidden service nodes and broadcast the transactions to them.
-AnonWork compliant wallets SHOULD also change Tor circuit between every transaction broadcasts.
+HiddenLink compliant wallets SHOULD also change Tor circuit between every transaction broadcasts.

 It might also be a sufficiently private way to push transactions to a public API over Tor.
 This would definitely be easier to implement, but this external dependency cannot be expected to be relied on by all post-mix wallet implementations and all of them should use the same way of broadcasting transactions.